pr3b/lokad/content/posts/abcxyz.md

   Orders.Currency
 ```

-This script joins the **Orders** table and the **Items** tables on the Id column to obtain the product's sell price and quantity sold for each order.
+This script joins the **Orders** and the **Items** tables on the Id column to obtain the product's sell price and quantity sold for each order.
 We also filtered orders from 2017 only - you can change this according to the year of analysis you want to run.

 ![Joined Table](/images/joined-table.png "Joined")